ASL Thob الثوب الأصل¶

 Color Palette¶

-Since this garment reflects a return to origins and a deep sense of rooted identity, the color palette was carefully selected to embody these meanings.
+Since this thobe reflects a return to origins and a deep sense of rooted identity, the color palette was carefully selected to embody these meanings.
 The chosen tones express a sense of calmness, stability, and continuity, echoing the atmosphere of that period.

-The colors of this thobe are soft and grounded, reinforcing the idea of connection to heritage and a quiet return to the essence, allowing the garment to communicate a feeling of balance, belonging, and enduring presence.
+The colors of this thobe are soft and grounded, reinforcing the idea of connection to heritage and a quiet return to the essence, allowing the thobe to communicate a feeling of balance, belonging, and enduring presence.

 Technical illustration of the thobes's structure and symbols¶